The application for the 2024 fellowship is closed. The application for the 2025 fellowship will open fall 2024.

 The Fellowship is a nine-month certificate program that begins with a series of online modules and assignments.
 Then, Fellows attend a two-week residency at The Fletcher School of Law and Diplomacy in Boston, Massachusetts, USA.
 The Fellowship will conclude with a final working session and graduation held in conjunction with the Alliance for Financial Inclusion (AFI) Global Policy Forum.

-All admitted fellows will receive a full scholarship covering expenses for round-trip air travel to Boston, hotel, tuition, and most meal expenses during the residency.
+All admitted fellows will receive a full scholarship covering expenses for round-trip air travel to Boston, on-campus lodging, tuition, and most meal expenses during the residency.
 Additional costs associated with attendance at the AFI Global Policy Forum are expected to be covered by your institution: participation is a requirement for receiving a certificate in this course.

 The work of the Fellowship is to deeply analyze a financial inclusion challenge in your country, and to design policy solutions to address that challenge.
 We will use expert lectures, case studies, and the FLPFI 8 Question Method for Policy Development curriculum to conduct the relevant analysis and policy design.